Dimitrios-Kafetzis/Time-series_Forecasting_NN-models_for_Video_QoE_Prediction/README.md

 ## Distinction Between Timeseries Forecasting Model Versions

-There are four versions of the model definition scripts:
+There are six versions of the model definition scripts:

 - **timeseries_forecasting_models_v2.py:**
   - Implements LSTM, GRU, Transformer, and a Linear Regressor baseline.